Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step1.md

-## Control Planes Everyhwhere

-This workshop will help you understand Crossplane architecture and use cases.

-- Understand how Crossplane solves infrastructure provisioning and configuration
-- Learn about and see basic building blocks in action
-- Go through real world scenarios of creating, consuming and managing internal platform
+## Introduction To Crossplane

-> At the end of this tutorial you will be able to create a free account in
+> If you are interested in discovering more about crossplane, create a free account in
 > [Upbound Cloud](https://www.upbound.io/) and try provisioning cloud
 > infrastructure youself!